Golden Russet

 Uses

-A choice dessert fruit (Warder); use, table, kitchen (Warder); both kitchen and market (Lowther); dessert (Bunyard).
-Beach: particularly desirable for home use during the spring months before small fruits ripen, being then excellent for dessert and culinary uses; makes good evaporated stock and is excellent for cider and stock food.
-Sells well in the general market and is particularly in demand for shipment to Northwestern and Southern markets and for export.
-Hedrick: most excellent for dessert, culinary uses, evaporating, and, of all varieties, best for cider; besides, they keep and ship very well.
+Table and kitchen (Warder).
+Both kitchen and market (Lowther).
+Beach: "particularly desirable for home use during the spring months before small fruits ripen, being then excellent for dessert and culinary uses.
+It makes good evaporated stock and is excellent for cider and stock food."
+Bunyard: "Dessert."
+Hedrick is most emphatic: "most excellent for dessert, culinary uses, evaporating, and, of all varieties, best for cider.
+Besides, they keep and ship very well."
+Elliott calls it a choice dessert fruit; Warder concurs.

 Subtypes / Variants